In this ultimate griller’s guide to salting your steak, I’m going to be giving you the best techniques for salting steaks before grilling.

 Dry Brining Method Three: Dry Brining to the Extreme

 Using this method, you are going to completely cover your steak on all sides with coarse kosher salt.
 I know this sounds extreme, but bear with me.

-Spoiler Alert: This is the method I recommend the least as the other two I tested provide a lot less room for error and produce fantastic results.
+Spoiler Alert: This is the method I recommend the least as the other two methods I tested provides a lot more room for error and produce fantastic results.
 But when done properly, this method can transform a cheap, tough steak into something much better.